From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 This clearly indicates that religion, which is based on individual conduct, prescribes karma and Upasana to people of lower and middling intellect, therefore religion is for the lower intellect.
 And wisdom is for those are capable of inquiring into their own existence to know and realize the ultimate truth, which is Brahman.

-If Brahman is considered the all-pervading consciousness then, it is necessary to realize, the consciousness as the Self, which pervades all the three states, to realize the fact that there is no second thing that exists other than the consciousness.
-Thus, consciousness (Ataman) is the ultimate truth (Brahman).
+If Brahman is considered the all-pervading consciousness, then it is necessary to realize the consciousness as the Self, which pervades all three states, to realize the fact that there is no second thing that exists other than the consciousness.
+Thus, consciousness (Atman) is the ultimate truth (Brahman).

-The Vedas confirms God is Atman (Spirit), the innermost ‘Self’.
+The Vedas confirm that God is Atman (Spirit), the Self.

 Rig Veda: ~ The Atman (Soul or Spirit) is the cause; Atman is the support of all that exists in this universe.
 May ye never turn away from the Atman, the ‘Self’.
 May ye never accept another God in place of the Atman nor worship other than the Atman?"
 (10:48, 5)